fz172/fanfly/_posts/2026-07-23-parachute_installation_part1.md

 ![](https://lh3.googleusercontent.com/pw/AP1GczM91jflmAvFLzZNMsoqHJfXlvVpt9BYHilFFLqn3yStBHUukh284lg9LtqJIFSeInk36iC3W6Q34s3CGpQc06WMlvtOP5-RYnKcDb0HNEmoik76cRfV0GXnu_-XiFRrKY9Le3o8IU1RUx2ZFoipqQ3TRQ=w1780-h2374-s-no-gm?authuser=0)

 Then I put the parachute in the box, and connected the cables with a D-shackle.
-I also added a drop of loctite 243 on the shackle to prevent loosing from vibration.
+I also added a drop of Loctite 243 on the shackle to prevent it from loosening with vibration.

 ![](https://lh3.googleusercontent.com/pw/AP1GczNXrO9AFfj877Ey2lz__thwdVMG0HYLq9BDARWjLQVJrwT9py5wgCrO9RVlpE8jsM_DF0xPjDohUof_laJ9jdisomnwx7tbpLUsy8riuH_iNd-mO9th9JyIlkJKRlez5tf9FBvZnHuiC6Qi0TGl-TNMTg=w3166-h2374-s-no-gm?authuser=0)

 ![](https://lh3.googleusercontent.com/pw/AP1GczPJj-HdGNStHc-7eCr8lc9AKmZVXR7_VE_oVPLCa2QY3q2xqHs4Y9ogpKNqcVRtJ-dwsEpRWvmFelBmm1HtPP-l2I6LhlNQwlQvE0TQ0cnvedVWiSC5vRm47zcitka053hvYMg3OKTRSJoXrB41OSGm8w=w1776-h2368-s-no-gm?authuser=0)
-_On the back of the parachute bag, I put a bunch of zipties to attach it with the airframe to avoid chafing and reduce noise_
+_On the back of the parachute bag, I put a bunch of zip ties to attach it to the airframe to avoid chafing and reduce noise_

 ### Blowout Cover Prep

-I spent the last hour of the day to clean up the blow out cover - debur, degrease, etc.
+I spent the last hour of the day cleaning up the blowout cover - deburring, degreasing, etc.

 The blowout cover is supposed to have a doubler right on top of the rocket tube opening.
 Once again I did not have this part but it's easy enough to fabricate one.
-So I cut a piece of aluminum to roughly the same shape of the tube opening, drilled 3.2mm rivet holes to match the pattern on the blowout cover and deburred everything.
+So I cut a piece of aluminum to roughly the same shape as the tube opening, drilled 3.2mm rivet holes to match the pattern on the blowout cover and deburred everything.

 ![](https://lh3.googleusercontent.com/pw/AP1GczPJBH9LQTTLPua_ZXyW0UdWSd67mcHM9dIF3vARb2ynOph69Skm8mzYKuG94Nv_sbSuEPi2NtdPpF5wJZGaGMbkmbXeIc_CCOO5BKDXfjuN1AVVH1a1IQEV_ByAbID_bGKOhB1vFy0DH7Amt6oeWlD81A=w3166-h2374-s-no-gm?authuser=0)

 ![](https://lh3.googleusercontent.com/pw/AP1GczOgBgA5nqIixpKIDillX6Gh7pZCLU5uBTG-wzGZpZTSOzWYq5xCaUzf8opMUzFnSLeqiD2Wf6dhBc3NuMuI3n0Z4Zscl-FUJziqj22NhUACqGdOxnQmlvkTpakUAtBdbaYkNKeuxD23R0FdIkEqYJ4-7Q=w3166-h2374-s-no-gm?authuser=0)

 I also took a look at the pull handle assembly to make a game plan for tomorrow.
-It looks like I need to desembly the handle to feed it through the instrument panel, and get the other end all the way through the center channel and reach the rocket tube on the back.
+It looks like I need to disassemble the handle to feed it through the instrument panel, and get the other end all the way through the center channel and reach the rocket tube on the back.
 I might have to remove the rear seat for the routing.